 To address the “coolness” factor, celebrity and athlete endorsement is usually an excellent step.
 Everyone remembers when superstar athletes such as Tracy McGrady participated in the “Got Milk?” campaign.
 As far as Fitbit is concerned, the Minnesota Timberwolves partnered with the company in 2017, bringing awareness of the device to the NBA court.
 If athletes and celebrities get behind a trend, it’s almost certain to take hold.

 As for ease of use, anyone can download the app on their mobile device.

 To Sum Up Attempting to Capture the Lightning of Step Counting in a Bottle

 Challenges and goals for improvement for cough tracking apps will take some creativity.
 For step counting, creating a 10,000 step challenge was straightforward: everyone immediately understood the challenge, which provided an intuitive, obvious goal to work towards.
 But cough is complicated – it is both essential to health and a symptom of disease.
 An app that tracks our respiratory health, will allow scientists to define what is a normal cough that can be ignored and a serious cough that needs medical attention.

 We should all be doing our part to remain healthy in any way we can.
 Apps and devices that measure steps and track coughs are incredible tools that can help us achieve specific goals.
 They can also assist us in keeping on top of any issues before they become full-blown diseases.
 But in the end, it’s up to us to take action and stay as healthy as possible.

 For cough-tracking apps to follow the lead of step counting devices such as Fitbits, it will take some creative thinking.
-Additionally, we’ll want to consider collaborating with the big names in fitness and pop culture.
 Using the latest technology will lead us toward a healthier world, one step and one deep breath at a time.